This article examines audience demographics across major social media platforms, drawing on social media statistics to provide context.

 12.

-With so many social platforms out there each with its special perks, people are bound to be present on more than one app.
-However, users of some countries use more social apps compared to others.
+Social media usage statistics reveal that with so many social media platforms offering unique perks, people are bound to be present on more than one app.
+However, users in some countries engage with more social apps compared to others.

 Learn more about social media audience overlap and why it is important for marketers from our Instagram statistics article.